-The interactive winter school contains keynote speeches, panel discussions between experts from ENLIGHT universities and participating students and group works were participants are solving real life problems.
-It especially focuses on:
+The interactive winter school contains keynote speeches, panel discussions between experts from ENLIGHT universities and participating students, and group works where participants are solving real-life problems.
+It especially focuses on creating systems, organizations, and programmes where equity and equality are cornerstones.

-A 5-day winter school involves requiered and additional reading materials, preparative tasks, keynote speeches, panels, and group works.
-In the end of the course, each group will present their work.
-The organizer will provide certificates of attendance to all those who participate during the full program and 5/6 credit points (depending on your university system).
+The organizer will provide certificates of attendance to all those who participate during the full program and 3 ECTS.
 Please contact your programme manager prior to registration to see whether the credits are transferable to your programme.

 Participants should sign up before October 31th.
 The participation is limited up to 50 students.